stain/cwlprov-paper-gigascience/rebuttal.md

 We have added an explanation of this to the end of section **Evaluation results**.

 > In addition, the “pragmatic” interoperability should refer to top-level provenance and thus domain-specific annotations referring to the scientific context of the computational experiment.
-The experiments don’t clearly show how CWLprov goes into the direction of (still ambitious and challenging) domain-specific provenance. \[pt:pragmatic\]
+The experiments don’t clearly show how CWLprov goes into the direction of (still ambitious and challenging) domain-specific provenance.

 The framework of provenance and CWLProv as a standard conceptually can achieve all three states of interoperability in principle.
 If we achieve